-The William J. Collins Collection is on display on the first and second floors of E. Y. Berry Library-Learning Center and in the Case Library Reading Room (room 201).
+The William J. Collins Collection is temporarily off display due to the Library Renovation.
 Images of glass plate negatives held in the collection can be viewed online: William J. Collins Flickr Album.
-Additional framed prints not on display can be viewed by request in the Reading Room.

 William J. Collins was a frontier photographer who had a studio in Rapid City, South Dakota.
 He was born in Ottawa, Canada, July 12, 1867, and first came to the Black Hills in 1886 at the age of nineteen.
 He retired in 1933, ending a 47‑year career.
 He died in Rapid City on June 10, 1938.
 The collection documents the history and culture of the Black Hills region in the late 19th and early 20th centuries.
 Photographs depict both rural and urban life.